zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 SAMs have produced a number of innovative stimuli in materials sciences and are increasingly applied as a technology platform for the (further) development of nanotechnology.
 Examples are:

-Owing to the unique combination of simple production and excellent structural properties, SAMs are particularly well suited as model systems for studying basic interface phenomena at both solid-gaseous and solid/liquid phase boundaries.
-SAMs have a small thickness which makes them accessible by classical electron spectroscopy methods.
-Practically all standard methods of surface analysis can be applied directly to these organic thin layers.
-Hence, the complete knowledge base established for metal and inorganic substrates in "Interface Sciences" can be applied, including diffraction methods.
-As a result SAMs are ideal to validate different types of theoretical approaches.
-Whereas thin polymer films, for example, also offer a large variety of options with regard to obtaining highly functional interfaces, they typically lack the high degree of perfections obtainable with SAMs.
-As a consequence, the application of diffraction methods is difficult and a reliable, direct validation of theoretical calculations is hampered for such systems.
+Owing to the unique combination of simple production and excellent structural properties, SAMs are particularly well suited as model systems for studying basic interface phenomena at both solid/gaseous and solid/liquid phase boundaries.
+SAMs have a small thickness, which makes them accessible by classical electron spectroscopy methods.
+Practically, all standard methods of surface analysis can be applied directly to these organic thin layers.
+Hence, the complete knowledge base established for metal and inorganic substrates in 'Interface Sciences' can be applied, including diffraction methods.
+As a result, SAMs are ideal to validate different types of theoretical approaches.
+Whereas thin polymer films, for example, also offer a large variety of options with regard to obtaining highly functional interfaces, they typically lack the high degree of perfection obtainable with SAMs.
+As a consequence, the application of diffraction methods is difficult, and a reliable, direct validation of theoretical calculations is hampered for such systems.

 Carbon Nano Membranes (CNMs)